 (name of artist/photographer/writer, name of source, date, website retrieved from)

-How do I find primary sources from the forums during an exam?
+How do I find primary sources from the forums during an exam or while writing a thesis post?

 You can open another window or tab and navigate to forums individually any time.
 You can also use the Search Forums box on the main page.

-Why should I write my essay questions in a separate program?
+Why should I write my essays in a separate program?

 If your ISP kicks you off the internet, or there's a power outage, or you get accidentally logged off of Moodle, you'll lose your work.
 Always create text in a text program, then copy-and-paste.

-How do I copy, paste and format my quiz essay?
+How do I copy, paste and format my essay?

 Most formatting will be lost when you paste from another program.
 Please use the toolbar to bold your thesis and italicize your sources.
 If you can't see the toolbar or formatting isn't working, see this FAQ item.

-What is the Contribution Assessment? is it a quiz?
+What is the Contribution Assessment or Self-Assessment? is it a quiz?

-The Contribution Assessment occurs twice, one around the middle of the term and once near the end.
-Each Contribution Assessment is worth 10 points (10% of your grade), just like a quiz.
+Each Contribution Assessment is formulated like a quiz.
 The difference is that it is based on a self-assessment of your contribution to the class according to the grading rubric.
-This is where points are assigned for the discussion forum evidence and theses each week.
+This is where points are assigned for participation, the discussion forums, responses to guidance for your work, attendance, and more.
 You can click on the Contribution Assessment link to read the instructions, and open it as many times as you need to.

 E-MAILS